phylosopher07/phylosopher07.github.io/_posts/2023-02-10-uncertainty-principle.md

 at which the accuracy of a measurement can scale with the energy used inthe measurement.
 Typically, this is the measurement of a phase (applied to one arm of a beam-splitter) and the energy is given by the number of photons used in an interferometer.

+## Simultaneously measurable quantities

+By the (Robertson) uncertainty relation, there exists a Heisenberg limit of two physical quantities if the the two respective operators are not commutating.
+However, if the two operators commute, then there isn't a Heisenberg limit, which means the two quantities are **simultaneously measurable**.